-Congratulations to Guildford City Swimming Club’s Alicia Wilson who has secured a place in the Team GB swimming team for the delayed Tokyo 2020 Olympic Games this summer.
+Congratulations to Guildford City Swimming Club’s Alicia Wilson who has secured a place in Team GB for the delayed Tokyo 2020 Olympic Games this summer.

-Her selection came after an impressive second-place finish in the 200m individual medley at a scaled-back British Swimming Selection Trials, held behind closed doors at the London Aquatics Centre earlier this month.
+Her selection came after an impressive second-place finish in the 200m individual medley at a scaled-back British Swimming Selection Trials, held behind closed doors at the London Aquatics Centre in mid-April.

-Touching in at 2:09.61, almost two seconds faster than the consideration standard, she swam a personal best and also set a new county record.
+Touching in at 2min 9.61sec, almost two seconds faster than the consideration standard, she swam a personal best and also set a new county long-course record in the process.

 “To be able to get under 2:11 was a shock,” she said afterwards.
 “It has been hard because I don’t have my team-mates here.
 I am just really thankful to have the coaching staff that I do because that has definitely compensated for it.”